jacobszmon/Git-Info-Pages/README.md

 Hello, my name is Sadie.
 I am a programmer at RRC Polytechnic Game Development program.
 Some of my hobbies include reading, crocheting and playing puzzle games.
 I enjoy a good cup of coffee, tea or any chocolate beverage or snack.
 Some of my favorite foods are bread, chocolate, watermelon or meat.
 I also like my fair share of salmon, my dad makes the best salmon I have ever tasted.

 **Samuel**:
+Hey there, I am Samuel Daya, a programmer at RRC Polytechnic Game Development Program.
+I enjoy playing Trading Card Games, collecting CDs, and bullet hells.
+My favourite fruit is a classic apple but if you pass me a lemon I will take a big bite.
+The best meal that will never be beat for the rest of my life is a Norwegian waffle with smoked salmon called a Rokelaks Waffle from KOS Waffles.

 **Jake**: